Chart Color Schemes

 Punchbowl has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely to affect the region.
-Notable projects include Punchbowl Station Upgrade for Sydney Metro City & Southwest, Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Club Punchbowl Redevelopment, and Wiley Park Plaza Development at 280-300 Lakemba Street.
-The following list details those most relevant.
+AreaSearch has identified 31 projects likely to affect the area.
+Key projects include Punchbowl Station Upgrade for Sydney Metro City & Southwest, Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Club Punchbowl Redevelopment, and Wiley Park Plaza Development at 280-300 Lakemba Street.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.